FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mrr-00.md

 1c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
 2c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
 4c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
-##### ethip4udp-ip4base-iacl50sf-10kflows
-1c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-iacl50sf-10kflows
-2c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-iacl50sf-10kflows
-4c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-iacl50sf-10kflows
-##### ethip4udp-ip4base-iacl50sl-10kflows
-1c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-iacl50sl-10kflows
-2c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-iacl50sl-10kflows
-4c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-iacl50sl-10kflows
-##### ethip4udp-ip4base-oacl50sf-10kflows
-1c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-oacl50sf-10kflows
-2c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-oacl50sf-10kflows
-4c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-oacl50sf-10kflows
-##### ethip4udp-ip4base-oacl50sl-10kflows
-1c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-oacl50sl-10kflows
-2c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-oacl50sl-10kflows
-4c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udp-ip4base-oacl50sl-10kflows
 ## ./ip4_tunnels
 ### intel-xxv710
 #### avf